GenericMappingTools/2019-unavco-short-course/hw1/README.md

    ./test_2.sh
    ```

-   This should produce a file called `count.mp4` in the `2019-unavco-course/hw1` folder.
+   This should produce 2 files called `count.mp4` and `count.webm` in the
-   To open the movie:
+   `2019-unavco-course/hw1` folder.
+To open the mp4 movie (replace with `.webm` for
+   if the mp4 doesn't work):

    * Mac: run `open count.mp4`
    * Linux: run `xdg-open count.mp4`